-You know that sinking feeling: You reach for your wallet only to discover it’s not there.
-That’s when panic sets in.
-Is it on your car seat?
-At home?
+Nothing gets your heart and mind racing like reaching for your wallet – and discovering it’s gone.
+Missing.
+Lost.
+You check your car seat.
+The top of the dresser where you usually keep it.
 Did you drop it?
 Or were you the victim of a pickpocket?
-Following our advice on what not to keep in your wallet won't salve that panic, but it may lessen it.
+Following our advice on what not to keep in your wallet won’t eliminate that feeling, but it may lower the panic level

 We reached out to consumer protection experts to identify the things you should immediately purge from your wallet.
-Oh, and one quick tip before we dive in: Photocopy the front and back of whatever remains in your wallet.
-That way, if your wallet is lost or stolen, you can at least quickly and easily file reports with the appropriate government agencies and financial institutions.
+Oh, and one quick tip before we dive in: Photocopy the front and back of whatever documents you continue to keep inyour wallet.
+Put that photocopy in a safe place at home, where you can easily retrieve it.
+If your wallet is lost or stolen, you can at least quickly and easily file reports with the appropriate government agencies and financial institutions.

 Don’t Carry Your Social Security Card in Your Wallet

-Losing your Social Security number is a sure ticket to identity theft.
-Once stolen, rogue identity thieves could use that number to get loans in your name or obtain credit cards.
-For that reason, identity theft experts say, never carry your Social Security card -- or even a piece of paper with your Social Security number on it.
-If you need it for one-off identification purposes -- say, closing on a home loan or filing for benefits -- go home directly from that appointment and stow it in a secure location.
+Losing protection of your full Social Security number is a fast track to identity theft.
+Once it’s loose, identify thieves will exploit it to get loans in your name, obtain credit cards or other financial chicanery.
+For that reason, identity theft experts say, never carry your Social Security card – or even a piece of paper with your Social Security number on it.
+If on rare occasion you need it for identification purposes – say, closing on a real estate loan or filing for benefits – go straight home and stow your Social Security card back in a secure location.

 Don't Carry a Password Cheat Sheet in Your Wallet

-We all have them, someplace: password cheat sheets.
-That's because the average American uses at least seven different passwords to access everything from ATMs to credit card accounts.
+We might not want to admit it, but many of us have them, somewhere: password cheat sheets.
+That’s because the average American uses at least seven different passwords to access everything from ATMs to credit card accounts.
 The smart play, experts say, is to have individual passwords made up of unique combinations of numbers, letters and symbols that you change regularly.
 But how do you remember them all?
-For 73% of people, according to a 2017 survey by the Pew Research Center, it's a cheat sheet.
-And one of the worst places for a password cheat sheet with your ATM card's PIN is your wallet.
+For 73% of people, according to a survey by the Pew Research Center, it’s a cheat sheet.
+And one of the worst places for a password cheat sheet with your ATM card’s PIN is your wallet.

 There are better options: If you have to keep passwords jotted down somewhere, keep them in a locked box in your house.
 You should also explore a digital password manager.
 One to consider is LastPass.
 The basic service is free, or you can upgrade to the premium version for $3 per month.
 That gets you a whole lot more features and storage.